zalesyc/budgie-media-player-applet/README.md

 ~~~
 #### 5. Add the applet from Budgie Desktop Settings
 When upgrading the applet, you may need to log out and back in, for the changes to show up

-**Note:** The applet becomes visible only when there is media actively playing.

 ## Troubleshooting
 ### Instalation does not work